Box AppsEstimated Reading Time: 5 Minutes

 Box for Office

-If you install this app from in Box, it will add a feature to your already installed MS Office 2010 or newer that allows you to save files directly into Box.
+If you install this app from in Box, it will add a feature to your already installed MS Office that allows you to save files directly into Box.
 Or you may open files in Box in Office product and edit or save.
 This works with Word, Excel, PowerPoint, or Outlook.

 Box for Office Online